Paying Special Attention to Heart Failure in Women

 One benefit the Women's Cardiovascular Center will have is the research weight of an academic medical center.
 Women will be encouraged to participate in clinical studies and trials when appropriate.
 And research will be focused on areas of expertise.

 Wake Forest Baptist Health cardiologist David Herrington, MD, says one strong area of research at Wake Forest Baptist is studying the problems that occur when the pumping chamber of the heart becomes stiff and is less able to maintain its function.

 Heart Failure in Women: Picking Up on Women's Issues

 Today, Sara Macy is retired after a career as an administrative aide with Wake Forest University.
 She enjoys spending time with friends, children and grandchildren and her black poodle mix, Sadie.

 She is healthy and takes a regimen of pills to relieve her heart issues and type 2 diabetes.
 She says she has made a personal choice in the years since her problems were diagnosed to use women physicians.
 She doesn't hold anything against her former doctor, but believes women physicians are more compassionate.

 "They're more likely to pick up on other women's issues,'' Macy says.

-She says a center focusing on women's cardiovascular issues is a good thing because not everyone is as fortunate as she was in 2002 or as she is today.
+She says a center focusing on women's cardiovascular issues and heart failure in women is a good thing because not everyone is as fortunate as she was in 2002 or as she is today.

 "I know what to look for,'' she says.
 "People need to have an education about whatever's going on with their health.